ranwez/MACSE_V2_PIPELINES/README.md

 Vincent Ranwez, Sébastien Harispe, Frédéric Delsuc, Emmanuel JP Douzery PLoS One 2011, 6(9): e22594.

-More information (including documentations and tutorials) are available on the [MACSE website](https://bioweb.supagro.inra.fr/macse)
+More information (including documentations and tutorials) are available on the [MACSE website](https://www.agap-ge2pop.org/macse/)

-## Singularity overview
+## Singularity/Apptainer overview

 A singularity container [[Kurtzer, 2017]](#Kurtzer_2017) contains everything that is needed to execute a specific task.
 The person building the container has to handle dependencies and environment configuration so that the end-user do not need to bother.
 The file specifying the construction of the container is a simple text file called a recipe (we provide the recipe of our container as well as the containers).
 As our scripts/pipelines often relies on several other scripts and external tools (e.g. MAFFT) singularity container is very handy as the end user just need to install singularity and download the container without having to care for installing dependencies or setting environment variables.

-A brief introduction to singularity is available [here](https://bioweb.supagro.inra.fr/macse/index.php?menu=pipelines).
+A brief introduction to singularity is available [here](https://www.agap-ge2pop.org/macse/index.php?menu=pipelines).
 If you got an error message stating that your input file does not exist it is probably related to the fact that the folder containing them is not visible from the singularity container.
 A solution found by one user is to use the [SINGULARITY_BINDPATH variable](https://sylabs.io/guides/3.0/user-guide/bind_paths_and_mounts.html):
 ```
 export SINGULARITY_BINDPATH="/path/to/fasta"
 ```

+**Note:** Singularity is now called **Apptainer**.
+OMM_MACSE v12.02 and later have been built and tested with Apptainer on several HPC clusters.

 ## Nextflow overview